The games that time forgot

 Starship

-I recently wrote an email to Jon and this is the reply I got:- "No, I'm afraid the early stages of Starship were on microdrive but when I tried to look at it a couple of years later I found they couldn't be read".
+After writing an email to Jon Ritman, this is the reply I got:- "No, I'm afraid the early stages of Starship were on microdrive but when I tried to look at it a couple of years later I found they couldn't be read".
 Shame!
 In the August 1988 issue of Your Sinclair, the following article was published about Starship just after it had been abandoned.
 I have also found this scan of an announcement of the formation of Outlaw, with Starship being their first game!

 Gyruss Gyruss - Prototype ![]()